m-petersen/vinpetersen.github.io/_posts/2018-11-23-a-guided-tour-through-a-convolutional-neural-network-part-1.md

 ![convolution_.png]({{site.baseurl}}/img/convolution_.png)
 *Figure 3.
 Convolution operation*

 A filter can be considered as a specialised contour detector, and the resulting feature map reports detection locations.
 If a filter is placed on an image subpart containing an edge – defined by a considerable intensity contrast between adjacent values – it is specialised for, it will translate its finding into a high value in the feature map.
 In other words, a high feature map value signifies a contour detection in the input image at the specific location.
-The process is illustrated in *Figure 3*: if the filter reaches the subparts marked by the yellow and green frame it identifies the underlying contour.
+The process is illustrated in *Fig. 3*: if the filter reaches the subparts marked by the yellow and green frame it identifies the underlying contour.
 Consequently, feature maps can be seen as images as well and visualised accordingly.

 ![convolution_3.png]({{site.baseurl}}/img/convolution_3.png)
 *Figure 4.
 Convolution operation.
 Exemplary results*

-Figure 4 shows the results of applying filters for vertical or horizontal edge detection to an input image.
+*Fig. 4* shows the results of applying filters (*Fig. 4*: bottom row) for vertical or horizontal edge detection to an input image.

 ![zf.png]({{site.baseurl}}/img/zf.png)
 *Figure 5.
 Filters after learning; from Zeiler and Fergus, 2014*